Commissioner for Human Rights

-The current Commissioner is Dunja Mijatović, who began her six-year term on April 1, 2018.
-Prior Commissioners were Álvaro Gil-Robles, Thomas Hammarberg and Nils Muižnieks.
+The current Commissioner is Michael O'Flaherty, who began his six-year term on April 1, 2024.
+Prior Commissioners were Álvaro Gil-Robles, Thomas Hammarberg, Nils Muižnieks and Dunja Mijatović.

 Elected by the Parliamentary Assembly of the Council of Europe, the Commissioner seeks to engage in permanent dialogue with member states, continually raising awareness about human rights issues, and promoting the development of national human rights structures.
 The Commissioner conducts visits to each member state for an evaluation of the human rights situation, and issues reports, opinions and recommendations to governments.

 The Commissioner also co-operates with a broad range of partners, including the European Union, the United Nations and its specialized offices, as well as leading human rights NGOs, universities and think tanks.

 Mandate

 The mandate of the Commissioner is based on the resolution (99) 50 of the Council of Europe (adopted on May 7, 1999).
 It includes the following points:

 The member states are obliged to "facilitate the Commissioner's contacts, including travel, in the context of the mission of the Commissioner and provide in good time information requested by the Commissioner".
 While the Commissioner "shall function independently and impartially."
 The Commissioner may act "on any information relevant to the Commissioner's functions".

 The Commissioner "may directly contact governments of member States of the Council of Europe".
 The Commissioner may also "issue recommendations, opinions and reports."

 The Commissioner enjoys immunity "from arrest and all legal proceedings in the territories of all members, in respect of words spoken and votes cast".

 Article 36 of the European Convention on Human Rights allows "third party intervention" before the European Court of Human Rights for the Commissioner stating that "In all cases before a Chamber or the Grand Chamber, the Council of Europe Commissioner for Human Rights may submit written comments and take part in hearings.